Do You Need to Cover Pool Equipment? Winterizing Guide

 Filter Systems

 Sand, cartridge, and DE filters benefit from covers that protect the tank and valve assembly.
-The Pentair Clean & Clear filter covers or equivalent provide excellent protection while allowing access to pressure relief valves.
+The Pentair Clean & Clear filter covers or equivalent provide excellent protection while allowing access to air relief valves.
 Ensure covers don't trap moisture around the multiport valve, which can cause internal seal damage during freeze-thaw cycles.

 Automation and Control Systems